partrickJhonson/beef/Module-creation.md

 Basically, modules are all stored in the [module](https://github.com/beefproject/beef/tree/master/modules) directory and are composed of three main files :
 * **config.yaml** : The YAML configuration file which describe properties of the module
 * **module.rb**  which allow integrating the module in the BeEF web interface
-* **command.js** : the javascript "payload" which will be executed on the hooked browser
+* **command.js** : the JavaScript "payload" which will be executed on the hooked browser

 ## <a name="config"/>YAML Configuration file

-The YAML configuration file embedds five informations :
+The YAML configuration file embeds five informations :
 * The name of the plugin
 * The name of the author
 * The description of the plugin
 * The category of the plugin
-* The browsers that can be targeted or not
+* The browsers and OS that can be targeted or not

-For example, here is the config.yml of the [detect_firebug](https://github.com/beefproject/beef/blob/master/modules/browser/detect_firebug/config.yaml) plugin:
+For example, here is the config.yaml of the [detect_firebug](https://github.com/beefproject/beef/blob/master/modules/browser/detect_firebug/config.yaml) plugin:
 ```yaml
 beef:
     module: